MoiCoquille/AWS_Cheat-Sheets/AWS AutoScaling/AWS AutoScaling Cheat Sheet.md

 ---------------------- |
 A method by which you can have instances added/removed on the fly.	|

-Configuration Elements of Auto Scaling	| Details |
+Configuration Elements of Auto Scaling	| 	 |
 --------------------------------------- | ------------------- |
 Minimum Size	| Minimum number of instances that should always be running.	|
 Maximum Size	| Maximum number of running instances.	|